View of A Coruña. Photos courtesy of the A Coruña Tourist Board

-It's always a pleasure to visit the Tower of Hercules, declared a World Heritage site by UNESCO, and the beautiful bay of the city of A Coruña in Galicia in northwest Spain.
+It's always a pleasure to visit the Tower of Hercules, declared a World Heritage site by UNESCO, or the beautiful bay of the city of A Coruña in Galicia in northwest Spain.
 But if you're offered the chance to see it all from the heights, it sounds even better.

-Another option not to be missed is the experience of taking a half-hour sightseeing flight in a light aircraft from the A Coruña airport.
+Another option not to be missed is the experience of taking a half-hour sightseeing flight in a light aircraft from A Coruña airport.
 For 30 minutes, you'll be treated to a highly original view of the Burgo estuary, Santa Cristina beach, Oza, the city centre of A Coruña and San Pedro park.
 As well as offering the best views of the coastline and the green landscapes which are so typical of Galicia, you'll have the chance to take the controls of the plane yourself so you can say you’ve made your maiden flight.
-You'll find all the information on the official website of the A Coruña Tourist Board.
+You'll find all the information you need on the official website of A Coruña Tourist Board.

 Kunne du bruge disse oplysninger?